 In essence, you think you're giving your information to a trusted company when, in fact, you're giving it to a criminal.

-Here are some examples:
+Here are some examples of fake emails:

 You receive an email stating: “Your order #ZK04769 is confirmed for shipment tomorrow.
 Please click here to review the shipping details.”
-But you never placed an order so you click on the link and login to see what it is.
+But you never placed an order, so you click on the link and login to see what it is.
 Only later do you realize that the link took you to a bogus website.

-- You receive an email stating: “We have noticed suspicious activity on your account.
+You receive an email stating: “We have noticed suspicious activity on your account.
 Please click here to review your recent transactions.”
-Once again the link takes you to a page that looks correct but is really a bogus link.
+Once again, the link takes you to a page that looks correct but is really a bogus link.

 For more examples see these sites:

 Phishing can come through your phone via voice or SMS.
 Smishing is when a scammer sends an SMS message to your phone number with a bogus phone number or URL.
 The message is usually urgent like: